rthomas29/rthomas29.github.io/_posts/2017-12-3-OOJS-Inheritance-in-JavaScript.markdown

 console.log(myCar.make) // 'Honda'
 console.log(myCar.year) // 2016
 ```
 By convention, constructor functions are given an uppercase name.
-However, a constructor will serve its purpose, even if it isn't capitalized.
+However, a constructor will serve its purpose, even if it is not capitalized.

 Now, let's talk about what makes JavaScript special.

 ## The Prototype Chain
+If you have played with JavaScript for more than a couple of days, you have probably benefited from the flexibility of the prototype chain.
+Let us take a closer look.

+Whenever you create an object,